unknownv2/CoreHook/README.md

 #### Local Configuration

-To use a local configuration, create a file with the contents described above called `CoreHook.CoreLoad.runtimeconfig.json` and save it to the project output directory where `CoreHook.CoreLoad.dll` is located.
+To use a local configuration, create a file with the contents described above called `CoreHook.runtimeconfig.json` and save it to the project output directory where `CoreHook.dll` is located.

 #### Global Configuration